<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Introduction

 Lower-limb assessments of strength and function are extremely popular in the world of sports science, specifically in the fields of rehabilitation, strength and conditioning, and sports performance.
-This is largely due to the high prevalence of lower-limb injuries in sport, such as ACL tears, as well as the numerous tools and methodologies available to assess an athlete’s lower body strength and function.
+This is largely due to the high prevalence of lower-limb injuries in sports, such as ACL tears, as well as the numerous tools and methodologies available to assess an athlete’s lower body strength and function.
 However, when looking at the upper extremity, there is a lack of relevant and objective tests to determine strength and function, especially when compared to the lower extremity.
-This lack of tests can somewhat be attributed to the complexity of the shoulder joint and associated injuries, but it has not stopped scientists from searching for new ways to examine the upper extremity using existing technologies.
+This lack of tests can somewhat be attributed to the complexity of the shoulder joint and associated injuries, but it has not stopped scientists from searching for new ways to examine the upper extremities using existing technologies.

 The Inception of the ASH